WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/HowToDebug.md

 ### Wasabi Backend

 In the same way we did with the client part, we need to create a launcher and a task for running and debugging the server-side component.
-Let's start with the launcher.
+Let us start with the launcher.
 Add the following launcher to the array of `configurations` in the `.vscode/launch.json` file.

 ```json
 {